Jawaad-Asim/Data-Science-Projects/README.md

 # Data-Analysis-Project
-This repository contains all of my Data Analysis Projects.
-You can access the Top ones directly by clicking on the Projects link on my resume on flowcv.me/jawaad-asim-website.
-Or you can find and verify any Project from this repository.
-My Data Projects are also available on Kaggle (link on my Resume and my Website)
+This repository contains most of my Data Analysis Projects.
+You can find and verify any Project from this repository.
+If any Project is missing it will most possibly be available on my LinkedIn: www.linkedin.com/in/jawaad-asim